mlfmonde/cluster/README.rst

 .. warning::

+    send-proxy and accept-proxy are already set in haproxy.
-    When setting ``send-proxy`` on haproxy configuration, the backend (the Caddy server) **have to** understand and accept the proxy protocole.
+    When setting ``send-proxy`` on haproxy configuration, the backend (the Caddy server) **have to** understand and accept the proxy protocol.
-    (note: but in Caddy conf file once configured to listen proxy protole that works even it recived proper http / https)
+    (note: but in Caddy conf file once configured to listen proxy protocole that works even it received proper http / https)

 Cahier de recette